Mrs. Landingham

-Mrs. Dolores Landingham, played by Kathryn Joosten and Kirsten Nelson, is the fictional personal secretary for the President of the United States in the first two seasons of American serial political drama The West Wing.
-She was killed off in the second-season episode "18th and Potomac", but reappeared for multiple flashbacks afterwards.
-Mrs. Landingham is considered a beloved character whose influence on politicians has continued through to 2021.
+Mrs. Delores Landingham, played by Kathryn Joosten and Kirsten Nelson, is the fictional personal secretary for the President of the United States in the first two seasons of American serial political drama The West Wing.
+At the end of the second season, she was killed in the episode "18th and Potomac", but reappeared for multiple flashbacks afterwards.
+Mrs. Landingham is considered a beloved character whose influence on politicians has continued through subsequent decades.